diffpy/diffpy.github.io/_sources/products/pythonpackages.txt

 This is a complete list of all Python packages developed by the DiffPy team.
 For more information about a specific package, follow the link to the corresponding github page.
-With the exception of PDFfit2 and SrMise all of the packages listed below are bundled in the |DiffPyCMI| release.
+With the exception of PDFfit2, SrMise, and magPDF, all of the packages listed below are bundled in the |DiffPyCMI|
+release.

 ======================      ============================================
 Module                      Description